 Somalia: Legacy of conflict

-Thousands of Somalis who fled civil war two decades ago remain in the Dadaab refugee camp in neighboring Kenya.
+Thousands of Somalis who fled civil war two decades ago remain in the Dadaab refugee camp in neighbouring Kenya.
 Children born there have never set foot in their native country.
 While the situation in Somalia has improved, violent conflict, especially at the hands of al-Shabaab militants, as well as alternating flooding and drought continue to threaten the fragile country.

 South Sudan: Edge of mass starvation